 The importance of cash flow for a business’s sustained financial success cannot be overstated.
-Positive cash flow affects daily operations, payroll, and the overall financial health of your business.
+Positive cash flow affects daily operations, proper cash flow management, payroll, and the overall financial health of your business.
 Without it, businesses that would otherwise be successful with high-quality products and services can quickly flounder.

-In the rapidly changing tax environment, especially with the emerging laws surrounding eCommerce, businesses should be aware of the potential impacts taxes can have on their cash flow.
+In the rapidly changing tax environment, especially with the emerging laws surrounding e-commerce, businesses should be aware of the potential impacts taxes can have on their cash flow.
+Tax credits can play a significant role in reducing tax liabilities and improving cash flow through taxes.
 Since tax laws can change throughout the year, it’s important to enlist the help of professionals whose sole responsibility revolves around staying up to date with compliance issues.
 Additionally, these professionals issue expert insight into how small businesses can anticipate changes in the tax code to ensure they stay ahead of the curve and use their tax obligations as an advantage instead of a hindrance.

 At Fully Accountable, we believe businesses of all sizes and industries shouldn’t have to live in fear of whether tax season will hurt their financial status and opportunities.
 That’s why our full-service team of fractional tax professionals offers tax planning guidance so you can retain your positive cash flow.
 Continue reading to learn about some of the measures businesses can implement to ensure their tax strategy aligns with their cash flow goals for the year ahead.